 Some people who start using a CPAP machine will see benefits in a matter of days or weeks.
 Signs that CPAP treatment is working may include:

-• Decreased daytime sleepiness
+- Decreased daytime sleepiness

-When there is a problem, people using CPAP will most often complain that their excessive daytime sleepiness has returned and again need to have long or frequent naps.
+When there is a problem, people using CPAP will most often complain that their excessive daytime sleepiness has returned and they need to have long or frequent naps.
 Possible causes include a mask leak or not enough treatment pressure.

 4. Your CPAP Machine Is Aging